sonamanukyan92/movie_similarity_detection/README.md

 # movie_similarity_detection
-Find Movie Similarity from Plot Summaries
+Find Movie Similarity from Plot Summaries.
+This analysis has been done using the Datacamp platform.